Appointment Scheduling

 We are committed to getting shots into our community as quickly as possible when authorized!

-Currently the FDA has given emergency use authorization to vaccines provided by Pfizer/BioNTech, Moderna, and Janssen.
+The FDA has given emergency use authorization to vaccines provided by Pfizer/BioNTech, Moderna.

 As COVID-19 vaccines are authorized and then recommended for use in the United States, it will be important to understand what is known about each vaccine.
 CDC will provide information on who is and is not recommended to receive each vaccine and what to expect after vaccination, as well as ingredients, safety, and effectiveness.